Battle of Passchendaele: Battle of La Malmaison

 After numerous requests from Haig, Petain began the Battle of La Malmaison, a long-delayed French attack on the Chemin des Dames, by the Sixth Army (General Paul Maistre).
-The artillery preparation started on 17 October and on 23 October, the German defenders were swiftly defeated and the French advanced up to 3.7 mi, capturing the village and fort of La Malmaison, gaining control of the Chemin des Dames ridge.
+The artillery preparation started on 17 October and on 23 October, the German defenders were swiftly defeated and the French advanced up to 3.7 mi, capturing the village and old fort of La Malmaison, gaining control of the Chemin des Dames ridge.
 The Germans lost 38,000 men killed or missing and 12,000 prisoners, along with 200 guns and 720 machine-guns, against 14,000 French casualties, fewer than a third of the German total.
-The Germans had to withdraw from their remaining positions on the Chemin des Dames to the north of the Ailette Valley early in November.
+The Germans had to withdraw from their remaining positions on the Chemin des Dames to the north side of the Ailette Valley early in November.
 Haig was pleased with the French success but regretted the delay, which had lessened its effect on the Flanders operations.